uakbr/umair-akbar/README.md

    * **Redundancy** - There ~~should~~ will always be multiple identical instances of the system and it will switch to one of the redundant instances in case of failover.
    * **Efficient** - The above three cost a lot to achieve; my designs are extremely efficient.
 If there is too much code, complexity, both, or either, I will revert the changes and re-create the system until it is.
 Being efficient and having all three of the above is a requirement.
 Until that is achieved my work is not complete.
    * I write about highly efficient, redundant systems [here](https://hakk.gg/how-to-build-a-highly-available-system-using-consensus/) and [here](https://hakk.gg/keep-data-consistency-during-database-migration/).
+ * I do a bunch of other stuff, but since this is Github I'll keep it to mostly code here :) DM me if you need any other details or want to discuss something.

 <p align="left"> <img src="https://i.imgur.com/W6NINWu.png" alt="Divider" /> </a>